Permissions on Default Lockfile Make Running oned Under Unprivileged User Impossible

 We have not been able to reproduce the bug.
 When installed in system-wide mode the /var/lock/one file is succesfully chown'd to the user referred to by the -u flag in the install.sh, therefore that user can start oned without any problems.

-#3 Updated by Tres Wong-Godfrey about 8 years ago
+#3 Updated by Tres Wong-Godfrey over 8 years ago

 Thanks for checking into this.
 I took a look at install.sh from the latest RC and here's what I see for install locations: